 4. Think About Function

-Rebecca West, on the other hand, considers storage needs and lighting above all else.
+Rebecca West, on the other hand, prioritizes storage needs and lighting.
 “You don’t want to choose a large table lamp for a tiny nightstand and have no place left to set down your glasses, reading materials, and phone,” says West.

 Finally, consider your electronics.
 “You may also want to think about how many devices will be plugged in behind your nightstand,” says Rebecca West.
 “Choosing one with a solid back will hide those cords better than a light and leggy, or glass, nightstand.”